 Lastly, the speakers and sound quality on this laptop leave a lot to be desired.
 Lenovo boasts that they’re using stereo speakers with Dolby® Advanced Audio™.
 Despite that, you’re not going to be able to watch videos comfortably if you’re relying on the built-in speakers.

 Why might this matter?
 Well, two reasons.
 One, if your job involves viewing or editing audiovisuals all day.
-And two, if you’re a traveling worker who relies on the E580 for entertainment on-the-go.
+And two, if you’re a traveling worker who relies on the E580 for entertainment on the go.
 In either case or anything similar, you’d be better off using headphones with this laptop.

-Typically when you buy a new laptop, you’d expect to find lots of stuff inside.
+Typically, when you buy a new laptop, you’d expect to find lots of stuff inside.
 Depending on the brand and model, you’d usually get printed manuals, warranty guides, installation CDs, and of course.
 Lenovo doesn’t include too much of that stuff with the ThinkPad E580.
 Instead, all you get are:

-1. A small printed user booklet
+1. A small printed user booklet2.
+A power adapter3.
+The laptop itself

 So, this is the part of the Lenovo ThinkPad E580 review where we get down to brass tacks.
 Let’s explore the exact features that make this laptop as great as it is.